 The championships is a cosy gathering in the centre of town.
 The race is on a small open plain.
 To warm you up before the race you can enjoy real Sami food in a Lavvo.
-In the Comp they have youth and adult race divisions and even a special race for the Mayor.
+The competition has youth and adult race divisions and even a special race for the Mayor.
 If you are a tourist (non-Sami) you also have a chance to race–the Tourist Division is one of the highlights of the day.

 The tourists get a number and a ticket for the race.
 You have to jump up to the plate for your go otherwise you will miss your turn.
-If you have never skied before its no worries because tourists race on their butts as the tourist division use sleds.
+If you have never skied before it’s no worries because tourists race on their butts using sleds.
 I guess it’s a lot safer to fall off when sitting down.

-It is very funny watching the tourists race.
-Most don’t even make it past the finishline.
-When they lose control the reindeer takes the opportunity to head for the hills (with their reiner still attached).
-The Sami then jump on their snowmobiles and race for the chase doing tricks over the snow mounds.
+It is a load of fun watching the tourist class.
+Most don’t make it across the finish line–the reindeer seem to have other plans.
+If the tourist has a loose slack on the reins, the reindeer takes the opportunity to head for the hills.
+Sami then jump on their snowmobiles and race for the chase, doing tricks over the snow mounds.
 They are the real modern-day cowboys jumping off their scooters to tackle the reindeer and bring it back to base.

 Soon it was my turn.
 I had good odds to win as only two had finished the race out of eleven (so far).
 I jumped on the sled and realised they hadn’t cut the antlers off my reindeer!
 But my animal was calm amongst the crowd–the others had been jerky and nervous with all the activity.
 With basic driving instructions from the Sami, I was ready to go.